The Clear Edge

 Cascade effect: Fixing energy improves the signal (Layer 1) because the recovered founder makes better strategic decisions.

-The Layer Interaction Logic
+Business OS Layer Interaction Logic and Fix Order

 The sequence matters.
 Layers build on each other.